tweedge/tor-uptime-monitor/README.md

 ### Automatic Updates

-As privacy software (Tor) may receive security-sensitive updates more than other software, this package is automatically rebuilt weekly, ensuring dependencies are kept up to date.
-A short test is performed to ensure the new version is able to access my site over Tor, and if the test passes with no errors, the package is automatically published.
+As Tor users may be more sensitive to minor security or privacy updates than the norm, this package is automatically rebuilt weekly, ensuring all dependencies are kept up to date.
+A short test is performed to ensure the new version is able to access my site over Tor, and if the test passes with no errors, the new image is automatically published to `tweedge/tor-uptime-monitor:latest`.

-While my Tor site is not anonymous, this may be important to you depending on what Tor sites you run or are monitoring.
+You can ensure that your copy of this uptime monitor is kept up to date automatically (with all your environment variables/settings intact!) by using [watchtower](https://hub.docker.com/r/containrrr/watchtower).